 In summary, I enjoyed the talk.
 Thank you for sharing it.

+-great!

+Style comment: The text might include an intro sentence.

-15) It seemed it was well prepared, maybe even over-prepared (at one point it looked like you forgot to say something you had prepared and said it retroactively, it felt completely unnecessary and slightly disrupting).
-The beginning was chaotic, no clear structure of what to expect, got somewhat better towards the end.
-The ending seemed good, catched attention, not too complex, gave a good "after-taste".
+15) It seemed it was well prepared, maybe even over-prepared (at one point it looked as if you had forgotten to say something you had prepared and said it retroactively, it felt completely unnecessary and slightly disrupting).
+The beginning was chaotic, there was no clear structure of what to expect, it got somewhat better towards the end.
+The ending seemed good, attention-grabbing, not too complex, it gave a good "after-taste".

 It felt like a popular presentation for general public?
-At parts I had trouble understanding, but this might have been my computer audio which isn't that good.
+At parts, I had trouble understanding, but this might have been due to my computer audio, which isn't that good.

 The slides were often empty with nothing on them, and most of what was there seemed somewhat lacking...
 Some of the images seemed to be there just to have an image, (example: student notes at 29:19), also same example, under the "facts" was "wednesday, 12 tudents...", is it being wednesday in any way relevant?
-Some of the videos seemed quite out of place, the first video felt completely redundant (the student introducing themselves), especially since what she said was written in the slide before, and in the group experiment (electing leader then showing failure) the first video always seemed completely unnecesary, and even the video of the students seemed to lack any real point.
+Some of the videos seemed quite out of place, the first video felt completely redundant (the student introducing themselves), especially since what she said was written in the slide before, and in the group experiment (electing leader, then, showing failure) the first video always seemed completely unnecessary, and even the video of the students seemed to lack any real point.

 Overall you tried to interact with the audience, but the very first question about creativity at the beginning felt a bit off, it was given as if answer was expected and then you continued as if it was just a rhetoric question.

+-great!

+Style comment: The text is informal.
+It is fine in this format, however, in general, in academic texts, it is rare to communicate with the readers directly with “you”.

 16) The presentation seemed well prepared, but still preserved a nice, natural flow that is often lost when someone over-prepares a presentation.
-It has a structure that is relatively standard and therefore quite logical.
-However, I feel like I was not sure what is the presentation about at the beginning - definitely not from reading the name of the talk (that could be very well forgiven) but I was left a bit confused even after the introduction.
-However, all of the confusion is resolved during the main part of the presentation and nicely summarized at the end with key points.
+It has a structure that is relatively standard and, therefore, quite logical.
+However, I feel like I was not sure what the presentation was about at the beginning - definitely not from reading the name of the talk (that could be very well forgiven) but I was left a bit confused even after the introduction.
+However, all of the confusion is resolved during the main part of the presentation and nicely summarized with key points at the end.

 As the topic 'creativity', is very broad, I don't think it's suitable to focus on 'topic coverage' - I feel that you can talk about creativity endlessly, and still have more to say.
 However, the talk stays very much on-topic.
 Similarly, as I am not familiar with the audience of 'Language Centers in Higher Education', I can only guess it was appropriate :) The keynote was however very interesting even for me as a completely unrelated person.

 I have little to complain about regarding the language used.
 The accent of the talk-giver is clear, I have not noticed any problem with grammar or pronunciation.
 Sometimes the listeners had to listen to 'Ummm, Eeeh, Aaah' sounds, however, it was not too disturbing, at least for me.
-My only proper complaint would the excessive noise in the recording, but I believe this is out of the author's hands.
-The body language seems fine too.
+My only proper complaint would be the excessive noise in the recording, but I believe this is out of the author's hands.
+The body language seems fine, too.
 I can only assume the author is looking at the audience, as he is not looking at the camera.